dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/target_schema.md

 :::warning Legacy configuration

-For environments on versionless dbt Cloud or dbt Core v1.9+, the `target_database` configuration is no longer used or required.
-The field can be removed and the `snapshot` will default to the `generate_schema_name` macro or customized with the [`schema` configuration](/reference/resource-configs/database)
+For environments on versionless dbt Cloud or dbt Core v1.9+, the `target_schema` configuration is no longer used or required.
+The field can be removed and the `snapshot` will default to the `generate_schema_name` macro or customized with the [`schema` configuration](/reference/resource-configs/schema)

 :::